Siddhartha School Project Leadership

-Khen Rinpoche Lobzang Tsetan, SSP Project Founder and Director Emeritus of Siddhartha School, is a Buddhist monk from Ladakh, India.
-In 1952, when he was fifteen years old, he walked with his father from Ladakh to Shigatse, Tibet to enter the renowned Tashi Lhungpo Monastery.
+Khensur Rinpoche Lobzang Tsetan, Siddartha School Project Founder is a Buddhist monk from Ladakh, India.
+In 1952, when he was fifteen years old, he walked with his father from Ladakh to Shigatse, Tibet to enter the renowned Tashi Lhunpo Monastery.
 After the occupation of Tibet by the Chinese government, Rinpoche returned to India and received his Geshe degree from Drepung Monastery in 1984.
 In 1995, Rinpoche founded the Siddhartha School in his home village, Stok, Ladakh, India.
 The school seeks to honor Ladakh’s Buddhist culture and language while giving the children of this remote Himalayan area a well-rounded education.
 In July 2005 H.H.
-Dalai Lama, appointed Rinpoche to be the head abbot, or Kachen, of the Tashi Lhungpo Monastery in southern India.
-Khen Rinpoche has been traveling and teaching in the United States for over thirty years.
+Dalai Lama, appointed Rinpoche to be the head abbot, or Kachen, of the Tashi Lhunpo Monastery in southern India.
+Khensur Rinpoche has been traveling and teaching in the United States for over thirty years.

-Sara Crisp, SSP President, is an artist.
-She’s passionate about learning, believing in the power of education to usher in profound change and deepen life’s meaning and purpose.
+Sara Crisp is an artist passionate about learning, believing in the power of education to usher in profound change while deepening life’s meaning and purpose.
 Sara has mounted solo exhibitions throughout New England and New York.
 She is represented exclusively by Denise Bibro Fine Art in New York City and has participated in numerous group exhibitions receiving numerous awards and reviews.

 Sara enjoys helping the school “because the young people of Ladakh are uniquely poised to help bring their culture into a brighter future.
 As young citizens and tomorrow’s leaders, these children are eager to learn as much as they can while in Siddhartha School.
 Their work is to explore the opportunities and challenges faced in Ladakh’s rapid development with a critical eye, so they can embrace change without losing touch with the rich cultural traditions and life-ways that sustained their families for centuries.
 Every child I have met during my visits to Siddhartha School is eager to make the most of the opportunity to learn and serve Ladakh as it develops and changes.”